adelevie/parse-ruby-client/README.md

            :api_key        => "<your_api_key>"
 ```

-If you don't like pasting this stuff in every time you fire up irb, save your api keys to `.base_profile` or similar:
+If you don't like pasting this stuff in every time you fire up irb, save your api keys to `.bash_profile` or similar:

 ```bash
 export PARSE_APPLICATION_ID="12345678"